hashicorp/terraform-guides/governance/second-generation/README.md

 1. They have been written in a way that causes all violations or all rules to be reported.
 Older policies typically only reported the first violation of the first rule that had one.
 This is accomplished by offloading all of the processing from rules to functions.
 1. They print out the full address of each resource instance that does violate a rule in the same format that is used in plan and apply logs, namely `module.<A>.module.<B>.<type>.<name>[<index>]`.
 1. They are designed to make Sentinel's default output less verbose.
 Users looking at Sentinel policy violations that occur during their runs will get all the information they need from the messages explicitly printed from the policies using Sentinel's `print` function.
-1. They skip resources that are being destroyed since policy violations for them are not usually of interest.
+1. They skip resources that are being destroyed but not re-created since policy violations for them are not usually of interest.
+It is important to check the condition `r.destroy and not r.requires_new` rather than `r.destroy` by itself to avoid skipping resources that are being temporarily destroyed and then re-created.
+Terraform does this when changing certain attributes cannot be done for an existing resource.
 1. They test whether resource attributes are computed to avoid errors.
 Note that the validation functions can be modified to consider computed values of specific attributes to be violations.

 ## Common Functions